ameijin/quicketl/docs/best-practices/error-handling.md

 # Error Handling Best Practices

-Strategies for handling errors gracefully in ETLX pipelines.
+Strategies for handling errors gracefully in QuickETL pipelines.

 ## Types of Errors